sagemathinc/cocalc-doc/source/project-settings.rst

 You can connect to a CoCalc project from your local desktop using `SSH`_ (Secure Shell) and you can upload/download files between your computer and CoCalc using the SSH protocol, with ``scp`` and ``rsync`` command line tools.
 You must have owner or collaborator status on a project for SSH access to be permitted.

-When logging into a project with ssh, make sure the project is running.
+When logging into a project with ``ssh``, make sure the project is running.
 If the project is stopped, or has been restarted within the last 20 seconds or so, you may get a message of 'Permission denied'.

 SSH authentication uses a pair of keys, a private key and a public key.
 Each key is stored in a separate file.
 For example, a private key might be in the file ``id_ed25519`` and the matching public key in ``id_ed25519.pub``.
 In general, private keys are not distributed, while public keys are uploaded to remote systems.

 On OS X, and Linux, key pairs are stored in ``~/.ssh``, where ``~`` indicates your user's home directory.
 Use the ``ssh-keygen`` command to generate a key pair.
 (You can do ``man ssh-keygen`` from a terminal for details on the command.)

-*NOTE: CoCalc does not support manual editing of the authorized_keys file server for SSH authentication.*
+*NOTE: CoCalc does not support manual editing of the authorized_keys file for SSH authentication.*

 Configuring SSH Keys for a Single Project
 """""""""""""""""""""""""""""""""""""""""